melange-re/melange-re.github.io/docs/communicate-with-javascript.md

 in Melange that compile to values that are not easily manipulable from JavaScript.
-To facilitate the communication from JavaScript code with values of these types, Melange includes an attribute `bs.deriving` that helps generating conversion functions, as well as functions to create values of these types.
+To facilitate the communication from JavaScript code with values of these types, Melange includes an attribute `bs.deriving` that helps generating conversion functions, as well as functions to create values from these types.
 In particular, for variants and polymorphic variants.

 Additionally, `bs.deriving` can be used with record types, to generate setters